hasindu2008/f5c/_docs/profiles.md

 title: Parameter Profiles
 ---

 For achieving maximal runtime performance in f5c, performance governing parameters must be selected by the user as explained in [f5c-perf-hints](https://hasindu2008.github.io/f5c/docs/f5c-perf-hints).
 From f5c-v0.5 onwards, preset parameter profiles are provided for a wide range of computer systems from embedded systems to servers.
 The user can simply specify the parameter profile to f5c with *-x* option followed by the name of the profile (See tables below) that closely matches the specification of the user's computer system.
-Performance governing paramaters currently set by a profile are *t*, *K*, *B*, *max-lf*, *avg-epk* and *max-epk*.
-Note that the user can also provide any of these parameters explitly in addition to a profile.
+Performance governing parameters currently set by a profile are *t*, *K*, *B*, *max-lf*, *avg-epk* and *max-epk*.
+Note that the user can also provide any of these parameters explicitly in addition to a profile.
 In such a circumstance, parameters set by *-x* will be overridden by the user provided parameters.

-In the tables below, the number of cores are including hyper threads in Intel processors.
+In the tables below, the number of cores includes hyper-threads in Intel processors.
 The GPU specification can be ignored if you are using the CPU only version of f5c.

 ## Generic profiles